angieloux/wineday-front-end/README.md

 ## User Testing

 Testing has been carried out throughout all stages of the project, from development through to production.
-A testing spreadsheet can be found [here] that includes 6 sheets (https://docs.google.com/spreadsheets/d/e/2PACX-1vTbDicEG5nChHB6cVBtfCqUXtTXXtG7mIQkaQ5SaVdKJujoLzqwBdMsFHrW3Xwj4msacdTLbfFt1of1/pubhtml#).
+A testing spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vTbDicEG5nChHB6cVBtfCqUXtTXXtG7mIQkaQ5SaVdKJujoLzqwBdMsFHrW3Xwj4msacdTLbfFt1of1/pubhtml#) that includes 6 sheets .
 A pdf version of all pages are also available [here](./docs/user_testing/UserTesting.pdf) in the docs/user_testing section of this repo.

 As mentioned above, testing within the app can be tested with `yarn test` .
 Back end tests can be tested with `rspec`.
 Manual tests have also been included in the `client.http` file in the [root folder of the backend repo](https://github.com/angieloux/wineday-back-end/blob/main/client.http).